 - 'Straight to the Point' - a comprehensive guidebook for adults with type 1 diabetes written by people who have "been there, done that".

 - A blood glucose testing meter

-Resources are available to order online.
-Order your resources now so JDRF can continue to support you and your patients.
+Order your resources online now so JDRF can continue to support you and your patients.